MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-vm-sshconnectionissue-perms.md

 ---
 title: SSH connection to Azure Linux VM fails due to permission and ownership issues
-description: Resolves an issue in which the SSH service fails because the /var/empty/sshd, or /var/lib/empty, or /var/run/sshd directory isn't owned by the root user, or it's group-writable or world-writable. ms.date: 05/17/2023
+description: Resolves an issue in which the SSH service fails because the /var/empty/sshd, or /var/lib/empty, or /var/run/sshd directory doesn't exist, or isn't owned by the root user, or it's group-writable or world-writable. ms.date: 05/17/2023
 author: saimsh-msft
 ms.reviewer: divargas, adelgadohell